West-Lane-Translator/wlt_content/content/pages/FAQ.md

 ### How can I report problems that I think are transmission-related?

-First, check into this web site.
+First, check into this website.
 When there is an ongoing problem that we are aware of, there will be a banner at the bottom of every page describing the issue, and giving information as to when it is expected to be solved.